 - It has multiple pockets so you can stay organized.

 - Easy to clean.

-- There is no built-in thermal pockets.
+- There are no built-in thermal pockets.

 You won’t need to completely take your pump apart between uses because you’ll have easy access to your whole pump with this bag.